African Coffee Guide: Varieties and Brands You Should Know

 African Coffees: 6 Countries Growing Quality Coffee

 Many African nations grow coffee, particularly in East Africa.
 But only a few countries export high-quality Arabica coffee beans to the Western market.
 Here are six African coffee regions you should know.
-From Ethiopia and Kenya’s well-established coffee regions, to up-and-coming producers like Burundi and the Democratic Republic of Congo.
+From Ethiopia and Kenya's well-established coffee regions, to up-and-coming producers like Burundi and the Democratic Republic of Congo.
+There are numerous other producers too with the likes of Guinea coffee on the radar for those who enjoy robusta beans.

 Coffee is now grown around the world, but Ethiopia is considered its homeland.
 Plus, it's the largest coffee producer in Africa.
 The environment is so perfectly suited for the crop that Ethiopian coffee grows wild, with more than a thousand different varietals present in the country.
 Perhaps not coincidentally, Ethiopia is one of few African nations that regularly consume coffee.
 Only about 50% of the crop is for export.

 Coffee grows throughout the country.
 Yet, the high-elevation southern regions are most renowned internationally.
 Among these is the province of Sidamo, within which the town of Yirgacheffe produces coffee that is coveted worldwide.
 Other popular origins are the Guji region and Harrar.
-They are known for flavour profiles similar to Yemeni coffee.

 The better natural processed coffees maintain the clean citric and floral notes with a touch of added sweetness and body compared to their washed counterparts.